 The thinking is, “We need things by X date if we want to get you an offer of admission and financial aid within the timeframes that we’ve established.”

 Let’s look at it from two big timelines.

 Many students apply early decision or early action to a school in November or December of senior year.
 So, most schools would also expect to receive financial aid applications by that time.
 However, this year is different.
 The FAFSA application for the 2024-2025 academic year is delayed until December 2023.
 For students applying early decision or early action, you might not be able to complete the FAFSA until after you submit your admissions application.
 In this instance, most colleges will provide an estimated award to families and then follow up and confirm financial aid once the FAFSA is submitted.
 To be safe, I recommend checking with each college to understand how they will treat early admission applicants.

 The other timeline is for regular admissions, which is around mid-January to February, even March.
 Under this timeline, depending on the school, students might hear back mid-February to March or on a rolling basis.

 What other tips and words of advice do you have for families?

 John: If it’s after October 1st in your senior year, you have all the information you need to apply for financial aid using the FAFSA and CSS Profile.
-Both forms ask for information from two years prior, so in 99% of cases you and your family have already filed that tax return.
-For instance, for those entering college in the fall of 2023, families will be using the 2021 tax return.
-Families have already filed that tax return and the same is true for the Profile.
+As noted earlier, the FASFA will be available sometime in December 2023, but you can still access the CSS Profile starting October 1st.
+Both forms ask for information from two years prior, so in 99% of cases, you and your family have already filed that tax return.
+For instance, for those entering college in the fall of 2024, families will be using the 2022 tax return.
+Families have already filed that tax return and the same is true for the CSS Profile.